Media inquiry? Please contact our Director of Public Affairs Rus Lodi at email@example.com or 857-317-8523.

-In 2015 Jacobson received the Community Service Award from Citizens Housing and Planning Association (CHAPA).
-She was also named an “Unsung Hero” by the Women's Bar Association in June 2005 and was the 2006 recipient of the New England Women in Real Estate (NEWIRE) Public Service Award.
+In 2017 Jacobson was honored with a Leaders in the Law Award from Massachusetts Lawyers Weekly.
+She also received the Community Service Award from Citizens Housing and Planning Association (CHAPA) in 2015, was named an “Unsung Hero” by the Women's Bar Association in June 2005 and was the 2006 recipient of the New England Women in Real Estate (NEWIRE) Public Service Award.
 She was a Fannie Mae Fellow at the Senior Executives in State and Local Government Program at the Kennedy School of Government at Harvard University in July 2007.
 She was a member of the City of Newton Community Preservation Committee and served as its Vice-Chair (2006-2007) and Chair (2007-2008).
 She was the Co-Chair of the Affordable Housing Committee of the Real Estate Bar Association (REBA) from 2008 to 2011.
 She served as a member of the Newton Housing Partnership from 2011-2016.
 Jacobson received her bachelor's degree from Clark University and her juris doctor degree from the Northeastern University School of Law.

 Loan Closing Specialist

 Email | 857-317-8522